galha02/trino/docs/src/main/sphinx/functions/math.rst

 .. function:: chiSquaredCdf(df, value) -> double

-    Compute the Chi-square cdf with given df (degrees of freedom) parameter: P(N < value; df).
+    Compute the Chi-square cumulative distribution function with given df (degrees of freedom)
+    parameter: P(N < value; df).
 The df parameter must be a positive real number, and value must be a non-negative real value (both of type DOUBLE).

 .. function:: inverseChiSquaredCdf(df, p) -> double

-    Compute the inverse of the Chi-square cdf with given df (degrees of freedom) parameter for the cumulative probability (p): P(N < n).
+    Compute the inverse of the Chi-square cumulative distribution function with given df (degrees of freedom) parameter for the cumulative probability (p): P(N < n).
 The df parameter must be positive real values.
 The probability p must lie on the interval [0, 1].